hsbadr/HiClimR/README.md

    * the input matrix `x` can now be a list of matrices (one matrix for each variable)
      * `length(x) = nvars` where `nvars` is the number of variables
      * number of rows `N` = number of objects (e.g., stations) to be clustered
-     * number of columns `M` may vary for each variables (e.g., different temporal periods)
+     * number of columns `M` may vary for each variables
+        * e.g., different temporal periods or record lengths
    * Each variable is separately preprocessed to allow for all possible options
      * preprocessing is specified by lists with length of `x` (number of variables)
         * `length(meanThresh) = length(x) = nvars`